 2.2.
 The competition shall be conducted publicly and comprised of three rounds: first selection round and two final rounds.
 Each piece may be performed only in one round.

 2.3.
-The order of performance is determined by casting before the first and second rounds.
+The order of performance is determined by casting of lots before the first and second rounds.

 2.4.
 Winners of other international or national competitions are not released from the participation in the first round.